Construction Work & COVID-19: How to Safely Reopen and Protect Your Crew

 Given the high-risk nature of construction work activities, construction firms have taken risk management frameworks and shifted that same mindset to address the health-related risks of COVID-19, providing unique solutions to adapt and manage worker health.

-Our “Returning to Work: Construction Environment” guidance document was created in collaboration with the AIHA construction committee using the latest Centers for Disease Control and Prevention (CDC) guidance to provide your construction crew a clear and actionable COVID-19 safety plan.
+Our “Back to Work Safely: Guidance for Construction Environments, 2nd edition” guidance document was created in collaboration with the AIHA construction committee using the latest Centers for Disease Control and Prevention (CDC) guidance to provide your construction crew a clear and actionable COVID-19 safety plan.

 The guide discusses a range of considerations and recommendations for construction work employers, employees, and job site visitors completing essential construction work.
 The goal of this guide is to help your construction team return to normal business operations while protecting construction crews, with specific guidance on: